Once you have made a significant investment in buying a house, you want to do literally everything to ensure its safety and well-being.

 Fortunately, radon testing kits are easily accessible, so you can actually DIY these tests.
 Not only this, but they're also user-friendly and offer a cost-effective solution to get accurate measurements.

-Following the instructions provided with the kit, you can collect air samples and send them to a laboratory for analysis.
+Following the instructions provided with the kit that you can get from any home improvement department, you can collect air samples and send them to a laboratory for analysis.

 The results from such tests will provide valuable insights into your house's radon levels.